-Once known for its all-you-can-eat buffets and bargain shrimp cocktails, Las Vegas has transformed itself into a top culinary destination.
-Within a decade, Las Vegas has redefined the culinary and wine experience by offering the most comprehensive collection of celebrity chefs and world-class restaurants and more Master Sommeliers than any other city in the world.
+Once known for its all-you-can-eat buffets and bargain shrimp cocktails, Las Vegas has transformed into a top culinary destination.
+Within a decade, Las Vegas has redefined the culinary and wine experience by offering the most comprehensive collection of celebrity chef restaurants (66) and Master Sommeliers (13) than any other city in the world.

-Southern Nevada is home to more than 1,450 general restaurants and 258 buffets.
-These numbers are just a small part of the overall food & beverage culture in the region and do not account for the thousands of snack bars, take-out venues and drinking establishments which also populate the area.
+Southern Nevada is home to more than 5,000 general restaurants and 375 buffets.
+These numbers are just a small part of the overall food & beverage culture in the region and do not account for the thousands of snack bars, take-out venues and drinking establishments, which also populate the area.

 Bon Appétit magazine, a leading authority in the culinary world, cemented Las Vegas' place among U.S. dining capitals by declaring the destination as one of the nation's top five restaurant cities.
 In fact, the publication has partnered with the Las Vegas Convention and Visitors Authority, and Las Vegas resorts, to host an annual epicurean event called Vegas Uncork'd.
-This four-day event in May provides an intimate connection with legendary chefs, along with grand tastings of their delectable creations.
+The four-day event in the spring provides an intimate connection with legendary chefs, along with grand tastings of their delectable creations.

-For one week each fall, more than 80 of Las Vegas' fine dining establishments participate in the city's annual Restaurant Week.
-Working to end hunger in Southern Nevada, a portion of all Restaurant Week sales benefit Three Square Food Bank.
+For one week each fall and spring, more than 100 of Las Vegas' fine dining establishments participate in the city's annual Restaurant Week.
+Working to end hunger in southern Nevada, a portion of all Restaurant Week sales benefit Three Square Food Bank.
 Participating restaurants offer prix fixe menus from three tiered price points.
 In addition to the special menus, many of the city's resorts offer Restaurant Week diners a chance to extend their experience beyond world-class cuisine by coupling their stay with one-of-a-kind entertainment, spa and overnight packages.

 As the dining scene continues to evolve in Las Vegas, new restaurants continue to open nearly every month, providing unique experiences for repeat visitors.
 Some of the many new restaurants include the following: